Associate Professor Sara Walton graciously gives her time to Southern Youth Development taking on the significant role of our Chair.

 Youth Worker - Dunedin

-Jessie is a Youth Worker at Malcam mentoring the trainess at the Botanic Garden, runs our after school programmes and our social media.
+Jessie is a Youth Worker at Southern Youth Development mentoring the trainess at the Botanic Garden and running our after school programmes.

-She has completed her Bachelor in Social Services specialising in Mental Health Support and is currently doing her Diploma in Youth Work.
+She has a Bachelor in Social Services specialising in Mental Health Support and has just completed her Diploma in Youth Work.

 To relax Jessie binge watches Rick & Morty.